drinking-code/cherry-soda/README.md

 In a function component typically all code is executed on the server.
 To execute code on the client you can use the [`doSomething()`](#dosomethingcallback-args-any-value-any--void--htmlelement--void--function-recallon-state--ref) function.
 The callback provided will only be executed on the client.
 You can provide states and/or refs to listen to in an array as the second parameter.
-If given, the callback will be called everytime a state or ref changes.
+If given, the callback will be called every time a state or ref changes.
 To clean up, the callback may return a function, which will be called before the callback is called immediately before a state change.